MetaMask-Portfolio/MetaMask-Windows-App/README.md

 5. **Beware of Phishing Scams:**
    - Be cautious of emails, messages, or pop-ups that claim to be from MetaMask or this app’s developers.
    - Always verify the sender and avoid clicking on suspicious links.

+# Disclaimer
+This software is independently developed and is not affiliated with MetaMask or ConsenSys.
+The creators of this app are not responsible for any loss of funds or security breaches that may occur while using this software.
+Users should exercise caution and follow best practices for securing their wallets and private keys.